crate/cratedb-examples/topic/machine-learning/classification-automl/automl_classification_with_pycaret.md

 [this article](https://medium.com/analytics-vidhya/comparison-of-hyperparameter-tuning-algorithms-grid-search-random-search-bayesian-optimization-5326aaef1bd1).

 In the past, all these try-and-error experiments had to be done manually - which is a tedious and time-consuming task.
-Pycaret automates this process and provides a simple interface to execute all these experiments in a straightforward way.
+PyCaret automates this process and provides a simple interface to execute all these experiments in a straightforward way.
 This notebook shows how.

 ## The dataset

-The dataset used to demonstrate the use of Pycaret and CrateDB for training machine learning models is a churn dataset of a telecom provider.
+The dataset used to demonstrate the use of PyCaret and CrateDB for training machine learning models is a churn dataset of a telecom provider.

 It includes various attributes relating to customer demographics, services